 - Each team will be given three downs to attempt to score a touchdown from the 10 yard line.
 If a touchdown is scored, the PATs will be attempted.
-The second team will then be given four plays to match or beat the score of their opponent.
+The second team will then be given three plays to match or beat the score of their opponent.
 No coin toss will be held if the game is still tied after one overtime period.
 Teams will alternate starting on offense as the number of overtime periods increases.
 If the defense returns an interception for a touchdown, the game ends.

 - There is no game clock, however, the 25-second play clock shall begin once each ball is placed and declared ready for play.
 Each team is entitled to one time-out during the overtime period.

 Ball in Play, Dead Ball, and Out-of Bounds

 - Once any part of ball carrier’s body touches the ground (excluding hands and feet) play shall be ruled dead.

 - Twenty-five second count — the ball shall be put into play within twenty-five seconds after it is declared ready.

 - Offensive team must declare its intention to punt.
 No fake punts are allowed.

 - Both teams must have and maintain at least four (4) players within one yard of their scrimmage line and they must remain motionless until the kick is made.
 A line player may not raise his or her arms to distract the kicker or block the kick.
 The kicker must be at least five yards behind the scrimmage line when receiving the snap.
 After receiving the snap, the kicker must kick the ball immediately and in one continuous motion.

 - A fumbled punt is dead at the spot, with the fumbler’s team maintaining possession (this is true unless the player fielding the punt fumbles directly into the hands of a player on the kicking team, without the ball hitting the ground).